How to Spot a Phishing Email – Useful Tips

 How do you identify a phishing email?

-Look for grammatical and spelling errors, suspicious email addresses, unusual requests for personal data, and a sense of urgency.
-Phishing messages often mimic legitimate sources but contain subtle mistakes or suspicious link.
+Look for grammatical and spelling errors, unusual email addresses, unusual requests for personal data, and a sense of urgency.
+Phishing messages often mimic legitimate sources but contain subtle mistakes or unusual hyperlink.

 How to check if an email is legit?